aitorpazos/shamir-iso/files-xfce/config/README.txt

 These commands are only provided to try to help you in the use of this image.

 They may or may not suit your needs.
-- Split a key in n number of pieces that you can recover with any x number of them (max 128 characters): echo "My key" | ssss-split -t <x> -n <n>
+- Split a key in n number of pieces that you can recover with any x number of them: echo "My key" | ssss-rs split -t <x> -s <n> -i -
-- Recover the key from t number of pieces: ssss-combine -t <t>
+- Recover the key from t number of pieces: ssss-rs combine <shares space separated>
-- If the key is longer than 128 characters, you can split it into n number of pieces using the following
- command:
-split -n <n> <my file with the key>
 - Generate scrypt derived keys echo "My passphrase" | scrypt-rs -l<generated key length> -s <salt string>
 - Generate a QR image: